School Holiday Fun with a Purpose

 These September holidays, we ran a couple workshops aimed at getting our local youth out of the house and off devices - just like how it used to be in the good ole days.

-The younger 2 decided to hand-sew together stuffed bunny toys, while the older 2 opted to make stuffed key rings in the shape of their initials and a playstation controller, while mum decided to make a simple but cute stuffed flower key ring.
+The younger 2 decided to hand-sew together stuffed bunnies, while the older 2 opted to make stuffed key rings - 1 in the shape of their initial and the other a playstation controller - while mum decided to make a simple but cute stuffed flower key ring.

-We had trouble getting the plastic needles through the different fabrics so we turned to using real needles.
-It was scary for one of our first-timers but with encouragement and guidance, they overcame the obstacle with bravery and ended up loving the experience, surprised at what they could accomplish.
-At PVA this is exactly the kind of outcome we strive for - building up our people - our tamariki (children), to become strengthened, to know their power and ultimately to use it.
+We had trouble getting the plastic needles through the different fabrics so we turned to using real sewing needles.
+It was scary for one of our first-timers but with encouragement and guidance, they overcame their fear with bravery and ended up loving the experience - surprised at what they could accomplish.
+At PVA this is exactly the kind of outcome we strive for - building up our people and our tamariki (children), to become strengthened.
+To know their power and ultimately, use it.

 Sowing Butterfly Pea seeds in our Ko’anga Nursery at 41 Boundary Road, Clover Park

-A couple days later, Ana hosted a seed sowing workshop in our Ko’anga nursery.
+A couple days later, Ana hosted a Seed Sowing Workshop in our Ko’anga nursery.
 Auckland City Mission put a call out for seedlings to be given away to families in need this Christmas so at this workshop, our seeds were sown specifically for that purpose.
-Our participants got to choose what they wished to sow to share to add to the excitement of growing for someone else and add to the excitement of it.
+Our participants got to choose what they wished to sow to share to add to the excitement.

 The kids can check out the growth and care for the seeds they sowed at our upcoming Neighbour’s Day Saturday 18th October.
-PVA will continue to sew seeds for Auckland City Mission until October 13th as requested by ACM, at our weekly drop ins.
+PVA will continue to sow seeds in our Ko’anga to support Auckland City Mission until October 13th at our weekly Thursday morning drop ins.
+All welcome ☺

 Jay’s sewing workshops also run fortnightly if you’d like to come along, make a new friend and sew something awesome.